 Tackling the Blues is a sport, physical activity and education-based mental health awareness programme targeting young people aged 6-16 who are experiencing, or are at risk of, developing mental illness.
-The programme is delivered by The Department of Sport and Physical Activity and The Faculty of Education at Edge Hill University and Everton in the Community, and to date has engaged over 650 young people weekly in primary schools, secondary schools and community groups.
+The programme is delivered by The Department of Sport and Physical Activity and The Faculty of Education at Edge Hill University and Everton in the Community, and to date has engaged nearly 1,000 young people weekly in primary schools, secondary schools and community groups.

 Tackling the Blues offers a range of interactive and engaging activities, to recruit young people who then participate in tailored educational and peer-led activities to tackle experiences of conditions associated with mental illness.
 Weekly physical activity and classroom-based sessions include competitive and non-competitive activities which have been associated with positive behaviour change amongst those experiencing mental illness.
 The project has involved extensive consultation with young people and education workers who act as project collaborators, help recruit participants and deliver peer mentor workshops.